About The Stevie Awards

 A: Yes.
 Entry fees are summarized in this PDF document.
 There is no entry fee for the Female Employee of the Year categories.

 Q: Where can I see examples of entries that other companies have submitted?

 A: 2012 Stevie-winning entries have been published and are accessible on the listing of Stevie winners and finalists.

 A: Yes.
 The organizers ensure that only authorized judges will review entries, and that information about nominees is not released to anyone else without prior approval.
 Stevie Award-winning entries will be published, but winners will first be given the opportunity to redact any confidential or other non-public information from winning entries before publication.

 Q. Why are the submission requirements for most categories so loosely defined?

-A. The submission requirements are loosely defined in recognition that every organization is unique in its culture, its accomplishments, and in how and why it seeks recognition.
-The submission requirements are structured so that each organization may determine and cite its own accomplishments in its own way.
+A. The submission requirements are loosely defined in recognition that every organization is unique in its culture, its achievements, and in how and why it seeks recognition.
+The submission requirements are structured so that each organization or individual may determine and cite its or her own accomplishments in its own way.
 More strictly defined requirements would narrow the focus of the awards, which the organizers did not want to do.